peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  the given number or name, respectively.
 (Enumeration constants made up of multiple enumeration constants, as allowed by .NET, can only be matched by number this way.)</li><li>If the type is <code>java.util.Date</code> (or <code>Date</code>
- in Java) , returns a date/time object if the CBOR object's outermost tag is 0 or 1.
+ in Java) , returns a date/time object if the CBOR object's outermost tag == 0 || tag == 1.
 For tag 1, this method treats the CBOR object as a number of seconds since the start of 1970, which is based on the POSIX definition of "seconds since the Epoch", a definition that does not count leap seconds.
 In this method, this number of seconds assumes the use of a proleptic Gregorian calendar, in which the rules regarding the number of days in each month and which years are leap years are the same for all years as they were in 1970 (including without regard to time zone differences or transitions from other